web3db/Documentation/docs/API/API.md

 # Storage Media Flow

-This section explains how images are handled from upload to final storage in the backend.
+This section explains how images are handled from upload to final storage in the system.

 ## 1. Upload Stage
 - When a user uploads an image, the backend stores it in a **staging folder**.